thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 ### Maturity phase

-Once the market hits maturity phase anyone can submit a request to resolve the market with a certain outcome and a bond of 100 THALES.
+Once the market hits maturity phase anyone can submit a request to resolve the market with a certain outcome and a bond of 100 sUSD.
 Market creator can also submit a request to resolve the market, but he doesnt need to submit a new bond, rather his initial bond is used in case of a dispute.

 In addition to all positions listed on the market creation, there is a default position available to select when resolving a market which is called `Cancelled`.
 Resolving a market with this position will allow anyone who bid on the market to claim a full refund, just like per rules in positioning phase due to a cancellation.

-Once a market has been resolved, there is 24h window for anyone to raise a dispute on the market outcome with a bond of 100 THALES.
+Once a market has been resolved, there is 24h window for anyone to raise a dispute on the market outcome with a bond of 100 sUSD.
 This dispute has to have a `reasonForDispute` string.

 The Oracle council reviews the dispute and can decide the following:
 - `Accept the dispute and set a result` in which case the resolver fee goes to the Safe Box.
 - `Accept the dispute and reset market result` (in case OC believes it is not yet possible to resolve a market)
-    Both cases lead to a slash for the resolver and the bond of the resolver, - 10 THALES which go to the Safe Box, goes to the wallet raising the dispute.
+    Both cases lead to a slash for the resolver and the bond of the resolver, - 10 sUSD which go to the Safe Box, goes to the wallet raising the dispute.
 - `Refuse the dispute` the bond goes towards Safe Box

 When Oracle Council accepts a dispute all subsequent disputes are closed and bonds are returned to those that raised them.